-- CO01 Student will Understand the interactive computer graphics architecture and Fundaments of NLP Objects with algorithm - CO{02} Students will get Knowledge of the formal language and their representation using grammars. - CO03 Students will be able Broad perspective of modern POS tagging and context free grammar for English language - CO04 To get acquainted with the algorithmic description of the main language levels: morphology, syntax, semantics, and pragmatics. - CO05 To conceive basics of knowledge representation, inference, and relations to the artificial intelligence.
+- CO01 Student will Understand the interactive computer graphics architecture and Fundaments of NLP Objects with algorithm - $CO{02}$ Students will get Knowledge of the formal language and their representation using grammars. - CO03 Students will be able Broad perspective of modern POS tagging and context free grammar for English language - $CO{04}$ To get acquainted with the algorithmic description of the main language levels: morphology, syntax, semantics, and pragmatics. - $CO{05}$ To conceive basics of knowledge representation, inference, and relations to the artificial intelligence.

-Course Code Course Name Hours
+Course Code Course Name Hours per Week

-Course Code L Т Р Credits
+Course Coue L Т Р Credits

 IT3PC04 Mini Project 0 0 4 2